ec429/kpu_mod/README-kapparay.txt

 }

 It's possible to have two instances of the FluxWindow open.

-Kerbals don't actually die when they should; they lose their XP, and their camera shows K.I.A., but scene changes (?) resuscitate them.

 Because of reasons, the OX-STAT fixed solar panel is no longer physicsless, which may unbalance some small probes with asymmetric OX-STATs.